 I appreciate that you’re pointing out that it is traditional medicine.
 We tend to see it put in the category of alternative medicine.
 I appreciate that even complimentary is becoming more widely accepted and used than alternative.
 It’s because it was put aside for only the last couple of decades, maybe 50 or 60 years, finally science is catching up with what evidence is born out in some cases up to thousands of years.
 I love that this is becoming more widely acceptable and available.
 In your practice in supporting people who find themselves under stress, what are some ways you help them recognize it?
 How do you discover this as an issue that’s affecting your patients?

-A lot of patients come in with headaches, tension, pain, variety of different concerns and when we sit down and talk, it comes down to stress and how all of these daily stressors, life events are compiling.
+A lot of patients come in with headaches, tension, pain, a variety of different concerns and when we sit down and talk, it comes down to stress and how all of these daily stressors, life events are compiling.
 What I find is that having a good way to measure that is super important with certain types of patients.
 What I’d like to do is first look at cortisol levels.
 Cortisol is your stress hormone.
 In a healthy person who doesn’t have a lot of stress going on in their life or someone who responds well to stress, that curve is going to be more of a bell curve.
 It’s going to go up in the morning to wake you up.
 This is an arousal hormone.

 It will go up in the morning around 9:00 AM and then it will slowly come down.
 What we see with patients who are stressed out or have a lot going on or aren’t handling stress well is that the way that would be bottomed out their cortisol won’t have the energy to deal with life.
 They’ll have trouble getting out of bed or we’ll have patients who are super elevated and they always feel wrapped up.
 They can’t calm themselves down.
 What I also see is that spike will happen later in the day.
 Their body is telling them to wake up at night time and they get the surge of energy and all these things that they wanted to do but they can’t go to sleep.
 That is starting to compound their problems with stress as well because they’re not sleeping.